jbnilles/HairSalon/README.md

 ## Technologies Used

-_C#, HTML, CSS was used in creating this application._
+_C#, HTML, CSS, JS, jQuery, and MySQL was used in creating this application._

 ### License